slackorama/sethmason.com/content/2007-05-22-writing-tests-to-expand-your-brain.markdown

 The advantages of writing test cases are plentiful.
 It gets you writing actual code which helps you remember, they can be usually be run easily, they serve as an extra source of documentation about what you are trying to do (e.g. “How do I use `gsub` again?
-Oh yeah, it’s in that string test I wrote?”) and finally writing tests is fun.
+Oh yeah, it's in that string test I wrote?”) and finally writing tests is fun.

 **An Example**
 After ignoring it for way too long, I recently started trying out the [Yahoo!
 User Interface Library](http://developer.yahoo.com/yui "Yahoo!
 User Interface Library").
-It’s a JavaScript library with scads of useful utilities for buidling web applications.
-So, I pulled up the documentation and started writing a tests based on what’s documented.
-Since it’s JavaScript, I used [JsUnit](http://jsunit.net "JsUnit is a Unit Testing framework") since I’m used to
+It's a JavaScript library with scads of useful utilities for buidling web applications.
+So, I pulled up the documentation and started writing a tests based on what's documented.
+Since it's JavaScript, I used [JsUnit](http://jsunit.net "JsUnit is a Unit Testing framework") since I'm used to
 [JUnit](http://www.junit.com "JUnit -- Java Unit Test framework") on the Java side of things.
 And *voila* we have our first test: